 At one time the gallery building housed our local library for quite a few years.
 A recent photo of the gallery taken by one of our artists inspired a rememberance of that time and the ever so lovely librarian that ran the library at that time, Mary Helen Murphy.
 Read More

-Rose Expert, Stan Marciel of Garden Valley Roses, will be leading a Rose Pruning Workshop on Saturday, February 29th, 2020.
+Rose Expert, Stan Marciel of Garden Valley Roses, lead a fabulous Rose Pruning Workshop on Saturday, February 29th, 2020.
 We are so thankful for his guidance and expertise in helping us to properly prune the heritage roses that grace the "Gallery Garden".
-Please join us and take home some cuttings to propagate and grow some of these roses in your own garden.
-Watch for a grand display of blooms around Mother's Day.
+Watch for a grand display of blooms starting around Mother's Day.
 If you haven't visited before, the garden is directly behind the gallery.

 Become a Supporting Member